vjovanov/actormig/actor-migration.md

 ## 1. Introduction

-Starting with the Scala 2.10.0, the Scala actors library will be deprecated.
-In Scala 2.10.0 the default actor library will be [Akka](http://akka.io).
-We deprecate Scala actors since Akka Actors have better performance, their programming model prevents accidental memory leaks and guides users to think about fault-handling.
+Starting with the Scala 2.10.0, the Scala actors library is being deprecated.
+In Scala 2.10.0 the default actor library will be [Akka](http://akka.io) actors.
+The Scala actors are being deprecated because Akka actors have better performance, their programming model prevents accidental memory leaks, provides an uniform interface for accessing both remote and local actors, and guides users to think about fault-handling.
-Moreover, Akka provides an uniform interface for accessing both remote and local actors.

-To ease the difficulties of migrating from Scala Actors to Akka we have provided the Actor Migration Kit (AMK).
-AMK consists of the code in the Scala distribution, in Akka, and this document.
+To ease the difficulties of migrating from Scala actors to Akka we have provided the Actor Migration Kit (AMK).
+AMK consists of the code in the [Scala distribution](http://www.scala-lang.org/downloads), in Akka, and this document.
 The purpose of the document is to guide users through the migration process and explain how to use the AMK.

-The document is structured as follows.
-In Section "Deciding on Migration" we will discuss the possibilities that a user of Scala Actors has, and we will point out which cases can be hard to migrate.
-In Section "Migration Overview" we will describe the migration process and talk about changes in the Scala distribution that make the migration possible.
+The document has the following structure.
+In Section "Deciding on Migration" we will discuss the possibilities that a user of Scala actors has, and we will point out which cases can be hard to migrate.
+In Section "Migration Overview" we will describe the migration process and talk about changes in the [Scala distribution](http://www.scala-lang.org/downloads) that make the migration possible.
 Finally, in section "Step by Step Guide for Migration to Akka" we show individual steps, with working examples, that user should take to migrate to Akka.

 ## 2. Deciding on Migration

 A user of Scala actors can choose between staying with the Scala actors, and migrating to Akka.
-If users choose to stay with Scala actors they will have to to use a fork of the Scala Actors library and maintain it in the future.
-This process can require a significant effort.

-The path that one chooses depends on the code base that needs to be migrated.
-Some use cases are harder to migrate than the others and thus sometimes it is easier to use a fork of the Scala Actors.
-Also, some projects might not require high performance of Akka and do not have a need to move away from Scala Actors.
+The decision depends on the code base that needs to be migrated.
+ Some use cases are harder to migrate than the others.
+Also, some projects might not require high performance of Akka and do not have a need to move away from
+ Scala actors.

 In the following list we present use cases that are harder to migrate and describe what are the difficulties.
-Users should compare their code base with these cases and assess weather it is better to migrate, or to stay with the Scala Actors.
+Users should compare their code base with these cases and assess weather it is better to migrate, or to stay with the Scala actors.

 1. Nesting `react`/`reactWithin` calls - the message handling partial function needs to be expanded with additional constructs that will bring it closer to the Akka model.
 Although these changes can be complicated, the migration is possible for the arbitrary level of nesting.
 See Step 4 for the examples.

-2. Using `receive`/`receiveWithn` methods with complex control flow - migration can be complicated since the users must reshape the basic blocks of their code.
+2. Using `receive`/`receiveWithn` methods with complex control flow - migration can be complicated since the users need to reshape code of the `act` method.
+The `receive` is modeled with `react` and `andThen` on the message processing partial function.
 Simple examples are presented in Step 4.

 3. Relying on termination reason and bidirectional behavior with `link` method - Scala and Akka actors have different fault-handling and actor monitoring models.
 In Scala linked actors terminate if one of the linked parties terminates abnormally.
 If termination is tracked explicitly (by `self.trapExit`) the actor receives